mazionga, my love

 Yoshitsune (Shin Megami Tensei), Cu Chulainn (Shin Megami Tensei)

 Neutral.
-Yoshitsune is equanimously neutral.
+Yoshitsune is ever equanimously neutral.

 Cu Chulainn, however, does whim to force.
 Gae Bolg is his very identity as a warrior.
-How noble it is to pierce, without fail nor fright.
+A single wound, split in thirty.
+The head of bone, deadly in an instant.

 Yoshitsune does find him quite striking.